MyosotisAlpestris/MyosotisAlpestris.github.io/_pages/about.md

 Here is **Yuxuan Liu (刘宇轩)**.

 I am an undergraduate student of the 2023 class at the [School of Mathematical Sciences](http://en.math.nankai.edu.cn/),[Nankai University](https://en.nankai.edu.cn/).
-My current interests are in geometry and topology.
+My current academic interests are in geometry and topology.
+Outside of my academic pursuits, I also enjoy sports such as table tennis, volleyball, and badminton.
+In addition to sports, I also appreciate rhythm games and bullet-hell games like Arcaea and Touhou Project.
 **QQ** : 3545106377

 **Zhihu** : [諦観](https://www.zhihu.com/people/jing-jie-xian-66)